open5e/open5e/source/monsters/tome-of-beasts/G/steam-golem.rst

 must make a DC 20 Constitution saving throw.
 If it succeeds, the water instantly evaporates and the golem continues functioning normally.
 If it fails, the golem’s fire is extinguished and the boiler loses pressure.
-The steam golem acts as if affected by a slow spell for 1d3 rounds, then becomes paralyzed until its fire is relit and it spends 15 minutes building up pressure.
+The steam golem acts as if affected by a :ref:`srd:slow` spell for 1d3 rounds, then becomes :ref:`srd:paralyzed` until its fire is relit and it spends 15 minutes building up pressure.

 **Immutable Form.** The golem is immune to any spell or effect